Sreeprad/PRODIGY_WD_05/README.md

 ---

-*Note: This project is developed for demonstration purposes and does not provide real-time weather data.
-For accurate weather forecasts, refer to reliable weather forecasting services.*
+*Note: This project is part of my internship task at Prodigy.
+For more details about the company, visit their [website](https://prodigyinfotech.dev/).*